About TPEN

 Translational Program of Excellence in Nanotechnology (TPEN)

 The overall goal of this NHLBI funded Program (PI: R. Weissleder) is to create and support a highly multidisciplinary team of expert chemists, biologists, engineers and physicians to develop and rapidly translate new nanotechnologies to better diagnose and treat heart, lung and blood disorders.
-The current team includes investigators from the Broad Institute, Massachusetts Institute of Technology (MIT), Harvard Faculty of Arts and Sciences (FAS), Harvard Medical School (HMS), Massachusetts General Hospital (MGH) and Brigham and Women's Hospital (BWH).
+The current team includes investigators from the Massachusetts General Hospital (MGH), Brigham and Women’s Hospital (BWH), Harvard Medical School (HMS), Harvard School of Engineering and Applied Sciences (SEAS), Massachusetts Institute of Technology (MIT) and the Broad Institute of Harvard and MIT.

 Tpen-2

-Specific applications of nanotechnology in this application include molecular imaging and sensing, drug delivery, targeted therapies and tissue repair.
+Specific applications of nanotechnology in this application include molecular imaging and sensing, drug delivery, targeted therapies and nanosensors.
 Powerful chemical biology approaches are being used to functionalize nanomaterials and to test their biosafety at unprecedented throughputs.

-There are currently six innovative and applied Research Projects.
+There are currently five innovative and applied Research Projects.

 NHLBI Inter-PEN Quarterly Newsletter